gulrak/filesystem/README.md

 ### `ghc::filesystem::u8arguments`

-This is a helper class that acts neutral on non-Windows platforms but on Windows it fetches the command line arguments als Unicode strings from the OS with
+This is a helper class that currently checks for UTF-8 encoding on non-Windows platforms but on Windows it fetches the command line arguments als Unicode strings from the OS with

 ```cpp